-Gingivitis is a common gum disease characterized by red, swollen, and bleeding gums.
+Gingivitis is a mild form of gum disease that causes redness, swelling, and bleeding in the gums.

 1. Gingivitis: Understanding the Cause of Bleeding Gums

-The primary cause of gingivitis is plaque buildup on the teeth and gums.
+The main cause of gingivitis is the buildup of plaque on the surface of your gums and teeth.

-Plaque forms when bacteria in the mouth mix with sugars and starches from food.
+Plaque is a soft and sticky film made when bacteria in the mouth mix with sugars and starches from the food you eat.

 2. Brushing and Flossing: The Foundation of Healthy Gums